 11- What is the most unique and most meaningful piece you have ever made

-Professionally, I’d say my Timeline Ring is the piece that will define me to future generations of jewellers.
-It features twelve custom-cut diamonds set in a single hexagonal ring, telling the history and evolution of diamond cutting in one simple jewel.
+Professionally speaking, I would say that my Timeline ring from the Facets & Forms collection is the piece that will define me for future generations of jewellers.
+It features twelve different diamond cuts set in a single hexagonal ring, telling the story and evolution of diamond cutting in a simple, architectural piece of jewellery.
+It’s a discreet tribute to my love of science and the history of gemmology in a unique piece that my client will not find at any other jeweller’s.

-On a personal level, the most meaningful pieces I’ve made are the damascene aluminium pendants for my family.
-They’re the size and shape of pocket watches, solid, and each side is engraved with images, letters, or numerals significant to the person they’re made for.
-My sister Lea’s pendant, for example, has two “L’s” facing different directions on one side – one for her name, and one for turning fifty – damascened in gold.
+On a personal level, the most significant pieces I have created are damascene aluminium pendants for my family.
+They are the size and shape of pocket watches, and each side is engraved with images, letters or numbers that are significant to the person they are intended for.
+My sister Lea’s pendant, for example, features two L’s facing in different directions on one side, damascened in gold.
 On the other side is a copper snowflake, as unique as she is.
-Creating pieces like these allows me to blend craft, creativity, and deep personal meaning in a way that feels truly special.
+Creating pieces like these allows me to combine my passion for jewellery craftsmanship and my creative approach, while discreetly expressing a deeper feeling or idea that is dear and meaningful to me.

 12- Advice to new young people in this sector